 The City provides leave benefits pursuant to the Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA).

-Management Time Off
+Management Time Off-For Exempt Employees Only

-City employees who are designated as exempt from overtime under the provisions of the Fair Labor Standards Act and who receive Executive Leave pursuant to Section C above., may be granted Management time off if the supervisor or designee determines that service delivery and performance of job functions will not be impaired due to the employee’s absence.
+City Employees who are designated as exempt from overtime under the provisions of the Fair Labor Standards Act and who receive Executive Leave pursuant to Section C above, may be granted Management time off if the supervisor or designee determines that service delivery and performance of job functions will not be impaired due to the Employee’s absence.
 Such time off shall not be calculated on an hour-for-hour basis in relation to total hours worked.
 Management time off shall not be deducted from any other existing leave banks.

-Management time off must be scheduled in advance, when possible, approved as administrative time off by the employee’s supervisor or designee and generally taken in increments of less than one day.
+Management time off must be scheduled in advance, when possible, approved as administrative time off by the Employee’s supervisor or designee and generally taken in increments of less than one day.

 Only the City Manager or Department Directors may approve Management time off for more than a full day’s absence.